PeterBengtson/Ooloi-docs/guides/TIMEWALKING_GUIDE.md

 - **No manual synchronization**: Want all forte passages?
 Just filter the stream.
 No tracking which voice you're in.
 - **Natural musical thinking**: "Find the first C# after measure 10" is exactly what you write—no tree navigation.
-- **Composable operations**: MIDI generation, layout, and analysis all use the same stream patterns.
+- **Composable operations**: Layout, harmonic analysis, and data processing all use the same stream patterns.

 Think of it like this: A score is a spatial thing (ink on paper, nested data structures).
 Music is a temporal thing (events in time).
 Timewalking bridges the gap—it transforms the spatial score into the temporal music.